UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 Many DNA origami designs are quite repetitive.
 Thus, it is helpful to look at a mockup of the design you want and notice which strands are similar.
 Generally the fastest way to make a design is to identify a few repetitive strands and copy/paste them.

 We start with the scaffold, which is the long blue strand in the first image.
 The routing pattern is quite repetitive, so we use this to our advantage.
-First, draw a strand on the left side of helix 0, in the forward direction (i.e., in the top row of the helix).
+First, draw a strand on the left side of helix 23 (the bottom helix), in the reverse direction (i.e., in the bottom row of the helix).

-To do this, select pencil mode and click on helix 0, offset 8, on top, and drag the cursor to the right a few offsets (in this case we go to offset 15), then release the mouse button/touchpad:
+To do this, click pencil mode and click on helix 23, offset 0 (leftmost offset), on bottom, and drag the cursor to the right a few offsets (in this case we go to offset 15), then release the mouse button/touchpad:

 ![](images/draw_one_strand.png)

 This is a strand consisting of a single *domain*, which is a portion of a strand contiguous on a single helix.
 Later we will add *crossovers* to connect multiple domains on different helices into a single strand, but for now we simply draw the domains.

 By default, strands are not scaffolds, meaning they are part of a design that doesn't represent DNA origami, or they are a DNA origami staple.
-To make this strand a scaffold, right-click the strand and select "set as scaffold"
+To make this strand a scaffold, right-click the strand and click "set as scaffold"

 ![](images/set_scaffold.png)